Burdock

 —Nutrient Source— The stalks, cut before the flower is opened and stripped of their rind, form a delicate vegetable, similar in flavor to asparagus when boiled and a pleasant salad when eaten raw with vinegar. #

 Carbohydrates predominate in burdock making up over 70% of the air-dried root.
 Inulin makes up 40-50% of the root with the remaining carbohydrates being mucilage, various monosaccharides and starch.
-The carbohydrates are responsible for the demulcent effects of burdock and add viscous fiber to the diet.
+The carbohydrates are responsible for the effects of burdock and add viscous fiber to the diet.

 Tannins present in burdock are responsible for burdock's subtle astringent taste and contribute to the diuretic effect.

-Volatile oils (many of which are acidic or phenolic in nature), especially in fresh roots, account for the and urinary tonic effects in burdock.
+Volatile oils (many of which are acidic or phenolic in nature), especially in fresh roots, account for the diaphoretic and urinary effects in burdock.
 Since the Japanese and Chinese use burdock as a staple food, they eat fresh roots.
 In the West, burdock is dried, ground and often stored before use.

 The mineral profile of burdock is just the opposite of most mucilaginous herbs.
 However, burdock is not merely a mucilaginous herb.
-It is also a cleansing herb (alterative, diuretic) and it seems that nature gave burdock a strong, balanced mineral profile to replace the minerals that are inevitably purged during the cleaning processes.
+It is also a cleansing herb (, diuretic) and it seems that nature gave burdock a strong, balanced mineral profile to replace the minerals that are inevitably purged during the cleaning processes.

 Unlike potatoes which contain moderate quantities of vitamin C, our analysis of burdock showed very little.
 This is surprising since it is reported historically to be an antiscorbutic (meaning it was supposed to help cure scurvy, a vitamin C deficiency condition).
 The vitamin C value may be low only in the dried root and present in the fresh root as we only analyzed dried burdock root.